Child Safeguarding Statement

 • The Board of Management maintains records of all staff and Board member training.

-• In relation to reporting of child protection concerns to Tusla, all school personnel are required to adhere to the procedures set out in the Child Protection Procedures for Primary and Post-Primary Schools 2017, including in the case of registered teachers, those in relation to mandated reporting under the Children First Act 2015.
+• In relation to reporting of child protection concerns to Tusla, all school personnel are required to adhere to the procedures set out in the Child Protection Procedures for Primary and Post Primary Schools (revised 2023), including in the case of registered teachers, those in relation to mandated reporting under the Children First Act 2015.

 • All registered teachers employed by the school are mandated persons under the Children First Act 2015.

-• In accordance with the Children First Act 2015 and the Addendum to Child First (2019), the Board has carried out an assessment of any potential for harm to a child while attending the school or participating in school activities.
-A written assessment setting out the areas of risk identified and the school’s procedures for managing those risks is attached as an appendix to this Statement.
+• In accordance with the Children First Act 2015 and the Addendum to Children First (2019), the Board has carried out an assessment of any potential for harm to a child while attending the school or participating in school activities.
+A written assessment setting out the areas of risk identified and the school’s procedures for managing those risks is included with the Child Safeguarding Statement.

-• The various procedures referred to in this Statement can be accessed via the school’s website, the DES website or will be made available on request by the school.
+• The various procedures referred to in this Statement can be accessed via the school’s website, the gov.ie website or will be made available on request by the school.

-6. This Statement has been published on the school’s website and has been provided to all members of school personnel, the Parents Association and the Patron.
+7. This statement has been published on the school’s website and has been provided to all members of school personnel, the Parents’ Association and the patron.
 It is readily accessible to parents and guardians on request.
 A copy of this Statement will be made available to Tusla and the Department if requested.

-This Child Safeguarding Statement was adopted by the Board of Management on 9 March 2018 and was reviewed and updated on 28 September 2021.
+This Child Safeguarding Statement was adopted by the Board of Management on 29 September 2025.

 Chairperson of Board of Management